Who are we?

 Caitlin Roy: Treasurer

-WWA has been a part of my life for over 10 years.
-I have been on the committee in various roles during that time – I keep bouncing back to this sisterhood of women who are dedicated to empowering women and who consistently advocate connection, non-judgement and being responsible for your own path.
-I treasure these attributes and find them of value in all relationships.
-I will be supporting WWA in her efforts to bring women (and men) together… to help her weave her magic in our bodies, minds and souls, to the enrichment of all.
+Women’s Wellbeing has been an integral part of my life for well over a decade.
+Throughout these years, I’ve had the privilege of serving on the committee in various roles, and I keep coming back to this remarkable sisterhood of women.
+Our shared dedication to empowering women and our unwavering commitment to fostering connection, non-judgment, and personal responsibility have deeply enriched my life.
+These values are not confined to our organization; I hold them dear and find them immensely valuable in all my relationships.
+I am eager to continue supporting WWA in her efforts to bring women (and men) together, allowing her to work her magic in our bodies, minds, and souls, enriching us all.